Author: Jeffrey B. Russell, Brooks Alexander

 Russell does a magnificent job tracing the history of witchcraft from its origins to its current manifestations today.
 The book is top-notch, complete with 94 pictures and illustrations to help readers get a feel for the different interpretations of witchcraft over the ages.

-Russell begins showing that there are many definitions of what a witch is: from the anthropological approach, a witch is a sorcerer from the historical approach, a witch is a Satanist from modern definition, a witch worships ancient gods and practices magic.
+Russell begins showing that there are many definitions of what a witch is: (1) from the anthropological approach, a witch is a sorcerer; (2) from the historical approach, a witch is a Satanist; (3) from the modern definition, a witch worships ancient gods and practices magic.
 He also attempts to debunk common perceptions of witchcraft such as witches don’t exist, witches practice Voodoo, or that witches participate in the Black Mass.
-Russell disputes these popular superstitions with modern and historical data, defining the definitions of ‘wicca’, ‘witch’, ‘warlock’, ‘wizard’, and ‘sorcerer’ along the way.
+Russell disputes these popular superstitions with modern and historical data, defining the definitions of ‘Wicca’, ‘witch’, ‘warlock’, ‘wizard’, and ‘sorcerer’ along the way.

 Careful detail is spent describing sorcery and historical witchcraft.
-Russell talks about the Zande of the southern Sudan and their three varieties of magic: good, benevolent magic, such as oracles and diviners, amulets of protection, fertility rites, and even bagbuduma, homicidal magic used for revenge against those who had slain one’s kin.
-Sorcery, was magic from jealousy, envy, or greed, and was thought to be unjust.
+Russell talks about the Zande of southern Sudan and their three varieties of magic: good, benevolent magic, such as oracles and diviners, amulets of protection, fertility rites, and even bagbuduma, homicidal magic used for revenge against those who had slain one’s kin.
+Sorcery was magic from jealousy, envy, or greed, and was thought to be unjust.
 Finally, there was witchcraft, an internal power inherited from parents.
 Russell continues with a discussion of Voodoo and sorcery from ancient times.

 Next, European witchcraft is discussed, including the myth of the witches Sabbat where witches sacrificed babies to the Devil, renounced the Christian faith, and engaged in orgies.
 Russell explains that such a scene never occurred, but it became almost universally accepted.
 He then explains some of the most prominent interpretations of European witchcraft including Margaret Murray’s ‘Witch-Cult in Western Europe’ thesis and the holes in the theory, the Anglo-Saxon origins including selections from the Norse Eddas and the Diana, the Roman goddess of the hunt’s involvement.